As I was organizing a bunch of wetsuits in my garage, I started to think about the differences between a surfing wetsuit and a triathlon wetsuit.

 Triathlon wetsuits are designed for the swim portion of a Triathlon (a multi sport race with swimming, biking and running), which requires swimming through the water as efficiently as possible.

-In contrast, my Triathlon wetsuit is designed to fit like a tight outer skin, help me advance in the water with each swimming stroke and mimic fish like characteristics as I move efficiently through the water.
+Triathlon wetsuits are designed to fit like a tight outer skin so you can move efficiently through the water.
+They help swimmers advance in the water with each swimming stroke just like a fish.

-Surfing wetsuits use a uniform neoprene thickness across the wetsuit which results in only a small difference between the neoprene thickness in the torso and the neoprene thickness in the arms in order to maintain warmth.
-(Example: My surfing wetsuit is 5.5mm thick in the torso and 4.5mm thick in the arms)
+Surfing wetsuits use a uniform neoprene thickness in different areas of the wetsuit which results in only a small difference between the neoprene thickness in the torso and the neoprene thickness in the arms and legs in order to maintain warmth.

 |Surfing Wetsuit||1.
 Designed for warmth relative to water temperatures|

 3. Flexible to support surfing movements